ucb-bar/chipyard/docs/Customization/Keys-Traits-Configs.rst

 Typically, most custom blocks will need to modify the behavior of some pre-existing block.
 For example, the GCD widget needs the ``Top`` module to instantiate and connect the widget via Tilelink, generate a top-level ``gcd_busy`` port, and connect that to the module as well.
 Traits let us do this without modifying the existing code for the ``Top``, and enables compartmentalization of code for different custom blocks.

-Top-level traits specify that the ``Top`` has been parameterized to read some custom Key and optionally instantiate and connect a widget defined by that Key.
+Top-level traits specify that the ``Top`` has been parameterized to read some custom key and optionally instantiate and connect a widget defined by that key.
 Traits **should not** mandate the instantiation of custom logic.
-In other words, traits should be written with ``CanHave`` semantics, where the default behavior when the Key is unset is a no-op.
+In other words, traits should be written with ``CanHave`` semantics, where the default behavior when the key is unset is a no-op.

-Top-level traits should be defined and documented in subprojects, alongside their corresponding Keys.
+Top-level traits should be defined and documented in subprojects, alongside their corresponding keys.
 The traits should then be added to the ``Top`` being used by Chipyard.

 Below we see the traits for the GCD example.
 The Lazy trait connects the GCD module to the Diplomacy graph, while the Implementation trait causes the ``Top`` to instantiate an additional port and concretely connect it to the GCD module.